Fe-r-oz/Fe-r-oz.github.io/_pages/about.md

 I chose to take gap years to further explore my academic interests—a decision that guided me toward pursuing a PhD in Computer Science.
 As an incoming doctoral candidate and dedicated researcher at University of Massachusetts Amherst, I am grateful to my family for their steadfast encouragement throughout this pivotal chapter of my life.

-Thank you to Prof. Stefan Krastanov of Manning College of Information and Computer Sciences at the University of Massachusetts Amherst for his wonderful mentorship and guidance as I embarked on this new journey.
+I am grateful to Prof. Stefan Krastanov of Manning College of Information and Computer Sciences at the University of Massachusetts Amherst for his wonderful mentorship and guidance as I embark on this new journey.

 ## Education
 * B.S. in Electrical Engineering, National University of Computer and Emerging Sciences, in Lahore, Punjab, PK, Fall 2019 - Spring 2023